-Choice of Liberal Arts/Science Major to accompany Elementary Education: Biology English Environmental Studies F&P Arts History/Political Science Interdisciplinary Studies (IDST) Mathematics Philosophy Physics Chemistry Depending approval by the DESE.
+- English

+- Environmental Studies

+- Fine and Performing Arts

+- History/Political Science

+- Interdisciplinary Studies (IDST)

+- Mathematics

+- SE Philosophy

+- Physics

+- Chemistry\

+- \Pending approval by the DESE.

-Formal application for admission into the Professional Semester requires an overall 2.8 GPA, with no grade below a C in required licensure courses, successful completion of Phases I and II, an assessment of oral and written communication skills, passing scores on the Massachusetts Tests for Educator Licensure, (See the education department for the required MTELs for each specific licensure area), two recommendations and a successful interview.
+- Formal application for admission into the Professional

+- Semester requires an overall 2.8 GPA, with no grade below

+- a C in required licensure courses, successful completion of Phases I and II, an assessment of oral and written commu-

+nication skills, passing scores on the Massachusetts Tests for Educator Licensure, (See the education department for the required MTELs for each specific licensure area), two recommendations and a successful interview.
 Students must have departmental approval to enroll in more than 12 credits during the Professional Semester.
 Upon completion of the ELEM program, the student is eligible for initial licensure (1-6).